moka-rs/moka/MIGRATION-GUIDE.md

 #### Behavior changes

-1. Since the background threads are removed, the maintenance tasks such as removing expired entries are not executed periodically anymore.
+1. Since the background threads were removed, the maintenance tasks such as removing expired entries are not executed periodically anymore.
    - See the [maintenance tasks](#the-maintenance-tasks) section for more details.
 2. Now `future::Cache` always works as if the immediate delivery mode is specified